Chris-Sharpe/quiz/quiz4.md

 24. In Norse mythology, Loki is not actually an Agardian god.
 What is he?
 25. In 2012, which historical English king was found under the car park of Leicester Social Services?

+### Round 6, Science

+26. Which famous scientist was played by David Bowie in a 2006 film?
+27. What was the nationality of the first person in space?
+28. "I was once a tree house, I lived in a cake" are lines from a popular song about which animal?
+29. A clownfish lives in what kind of home?
+30. During WWII, the Manhattan Project was trying to build what?

 -------------

 ## Answers